Oni4i/fake-generator/README.md

 # fake-nz-generator

-Generator of New Zealand valid IP
+Generator of New Zealand valid data like IP, zip code and city